Skip to content ↓

 • Simple instructions

-• Use of kinaesthetic, visual or auditory resources
+• Use of concrete, visual or auditory resources

 • Extra-curricular provision is accessible to all children with SEND.

-Where necessary, we will adapt our curriculum to suit the individual needs of the children with a high emphasis on developing social skills.
+Within our Connect provision, we implement adapted curriculums to suit the individual needs of all children.
+We have a high emphasis on developing social skills.
+We do this through the use of daily social/emotional stories, daily emotional check in times using the Zones of Regulation, and through daily adult scaffolded social interaction interventions such as group games and shared activities.
 It is always our aim to provide the children with strategies to enable them to cope within an inclusive setting.

 1. How do we involve and support parents of children with SEND?